The Audit Requirements for Companies in Singapore

 Financial statements must align with the Singapore Financial Reporting Standards (SFRS).

-While exempted from audits, private exempt companies must file accurate financial records for corporate tax and regulatory purposes.
+Even when exempt from audits, private exempt companies are still required to maintain accurate financial records for corporate tax and regulatory purposes.

-Non-compliance with these audit requirements in Singapore may result in penalties, even if the company is exempt from undergoing a statutory audit.
+Non-compliance with applicable audit requirements in Singapore may result in penalties or enforcement action, even if the company is exempt from undergoing an annual independent financial statement review.

 Transitional Provisions for Existing Companies